Richard Johnson (jockey)

 Richard Johnson (born 21 July 1977) is a retired English National Hunt jockey.
-Johnson is the second most prolific winner in the history of National Hunt Racing behind Sir Anthony McCoy, a long-time rival of Johnson's, with over 3500 winners.
-Richard Dunwoody previously held the record with 1874.

-Johnson holds the record for the most appearances in the Grand National and also the record for the most rides in the race without a victory.
-Johnson has twice won the Cheltenham Gold Cup, on Looks Like Trouble in 2000 and Native River in 2018.
-Johnson has been Champion Jockey on four occasions and has been a runner-up 17 times in the Championship (on 16 occasions to McCoy and once in 2020 to the new champion Brian Hughes).
+He was Champion Jockey on four occasions and runner-up 17 times.
+With over 3,500 winners, Johnson is the second most prolific winner in the history of National Hunt Racing behind Sir Anthony McCoy.
+He holds the record for the most appearances in the Grand National and also for the most rides in the race without a victory.
+Johnson twice won the Cheltenham Gold Cup, on Looks Like Trouble in 2000 and Native River in 2018, and the Champion Hurdle on Rooster Booster in 2003.

 Background and early career

 Johnson comes from a racing family with his father being an amateur jockey and his mother, Sue Johnson, a successful trainer.
-Johnson left school at 16 to work for "The Duke" – David Nicholson who was a major influence on Johnson's racing career and supported him in his bid to become a professional jockey.
-Johnson's first winner under rules was on Rusty Bridge at Hereford in April 1994.

-Johnson became Champion conditional jockey in the 1995/96 season, at the age of 18.
+He left school at 16 to work for "The Duke" – David Nicholson who was a major influence on Johnson's racing career and supported him in his bid to become a professional jockey.
+Johnson's first winner under rules was on Rusty Bridge at Hereford in April 1994 and he became Champion conditional jockey in the 1995/96 season, at the age of 18.